 3. Blue Buffalo Basics Adult Dry Dog Food Salmon & Potato

-Blue Buffalo Basics Adult Dry Dog Food Salmon & Potato uses real salmon as the primary protein and includes wholesome grains for balanced nutrition.
-It's ideal for adult dogs needing a straightforward, easy-to-digest formula that also nourishes their skin and coat.
+Blue Buffalo Basics Adult Dry Dog Food Salmon & Potato uses real salmon as the main protein and wholesome grains for gentle digestion.
+Added omega fatty acids support skin and coat health, making this a strong option for dogs with dual sensitivities.

 - Real salmon as first ingredient